alansun17904/mech-arith/SPECS.md

 - [ ] Refernce the correct issue when making your pull requests.
 As with the commits, make sure to also include `#n` in the description of your pull request message.

+## Paper Checklist
+- [ ] Do the new `tex` changes compile?
+- [ ] Keep lines to be less than 89 characters long and no indentation anywhere in the file.
+- [ ] Same as the code changes, reference the correct issue when making commits and pull requests in the exact same way.

 ## Unit Testing
 Unit testing will ensure that every function we write operates correctly.
 Even though progress will be slower, this will also making scaling our code in the longer run